The Top 5 Essay Writing Tips for Students

 As we’ve seen, writing essays can be a very complex business.
 However, with focused practice on the fundamentals, any student writer can make significant progress in their writing ability.

-As can be seen from the tips in this article and related articles on this site, technical skills are certainly important for students to write well.
+As seen from the tips in this article and related articles on this site, technical skills are undoubtedly crucial for students to write well.
 However, creating a classroom culture that encourages students to experiment with their voice and style is paramount too.

 Encourage students to take risks in their writing.
 They should understand that there is no failure here.
-There is only success or an opportunity for learning.
+There is only success or a learning opportunity.

 This is the surest way to make progress in the craft of essay writing.